Sunday, May 31, 2015

 SURRENDER

 There’s something so utterly serene about skipping stones.
-First, it puts you outdoors, next the water.
+First, it puts you outdoors, next to water.
 Most people feel free, calm, happy when they’re near the water.

 And the activity itself is so enchanting and sensual as to border on the transcendental: the interplay between solid and liquid, hard and soft, rounded and flat; the sense of flight as the stone’s weight is denied by water’s little slaps from below; the tiptoeing ripple footprints, often tracing a graceful arc; the dwindling rhythm of ever-shorter hops; and, finally, the two elements’ graceful surrender to each other—to gravity—the water reclaiming the thing it’s spent a thousand years shaping.